ibm-cloud-docs/pattern-vpc-security/governance-risk-and-compliance-domain.md

 ### Solutioning guidance
 {: #config-best-practices}

-[SCC guidance](/docs/security-compliance?topic=security-compliance-assign-roles) and other drop downs in "how to - setting up the service" section.
+Some solutioning guidance for {{site.data.keyword.compliance_long}} can be found here: [SCC guidance](/docs/security-compliance?topic=security-compliance-assign-roles) and other drop downs in "how to - setting up the service" section.

 ## Audit and regulatory and compliance monitoring
 {: #auditing-risk-regulatory}